 For a full breakdown, take a look at our guide to self-employed tax deductible expenses.

 Depending on certain factors, you may be able to claim certain benefits.
-If you’re self-employed and not earning very much money, you may be eligible for income support or working tax credit, although the latter is being replaced by universal credit.
+If you’re self-employed and not earning very much money, you may be eligible for income support or working tax credit, although the latter has been replaced by universal credit for most people.
 Check the government website for more details.

 You can claim Working Tax Credit when you’re self-employed, but in April 2015 the rules were tightened up.
 Self-employed tax credit claimants must show that they’re trading on a commercial basis with the aim of making profits, and that their self-employed work is structured, regular and ongoing.
 There’s further information on the criteria in this government briefing document.

-You may also be eligible for Housing Benefit and council tax reduction if you’re self-employed but you’re not earning very much money.
-When the council is calculating your eligibility for benefits like housing benefit, they will probably ask to see your business accounts for the last financial year, or a forecast if you haven’t started trading yet.
+You may still be eligible for Housing Benefit and council tax reduction if you’re self-employed but not earning very much money, and certain other factors apply.
+When the council is calculating your eligibility for benefits like Housing Benefit, they'll probably ask to see your business accounts for the last financial year, or a forecast if you haven’t started trading yet.

 You may be eligible for Universal Credit if you're self-employed.
 You will have to declare your earnings at the end of each monthly assessment period, and will have to give details of any payments into or out of your business.
 Your work coach will also ask to see records of customers and suppliers, and marketing materials.

 You may be able to get a grant from the government called a New Enterprise Allowance if you’re going self-employed.
-You may be eligible if you or your partner has been receiving jobseeker’s allowance or employment and support allowance, or if you’ve been receiving income support, or if you’re a lone parent, sick or disabled.
-The New Enterprise Allowance is a weekly allowance that can be paid for over up to 26 weeks, up to a total of £1,274.
+You may be eligible if you or your partner has been receiving Jobseeker’s Allowance or Employment and Support Allowance, or if you’ve been receiving income support, or if you’re a lone parent, sick or disabled.
+If your business is approved, you could get a weekly allowance worth up to £1,274 in total, over 26 weeks.
+You can also apply for a loan to help fund your startup.

 There are some other small business grants available too, from the government local councils, the EU, and some organisations.
 Use the government’s finance finder tool to see if there’s a grant that could be suitable for you.